 These case discussion sessions help you incorporate new knowledge with prior experiences.
 Apply and practice key concepts from associated lecture sessions.
 Team up with other attendees in small groups to collaboratively work through challenging case studies and receive feedback from expert faculty.
 Topics include: Cardiac, Patient-Centered Medical Home, Career Transitions, Infectious Disease and Hematology, Metabolic, Musculoskeletal, and Head Injury.
 Additional CME credit is offered through Translation to Practice® (t2p™).

-Get interactive in this unique environment dedicated to obesity and featuring evidence-based clinical pearls presented through audio recordings and scientific panels.
+Get interactive in this unique environment dedicated to obesity and diabetes and featuring evidence-based clinical pearls presented through audio recordings and scientific panels.
 Walk through at your own pace before engaging in small group discussion about the diagnosis and management of patients.

 Spend the afternoon at DC's Koshland Science Museum focused on head injury and return-to-play guidelines.
 Following three CME lectures, get hands-on in the museum's Life Lab Gallery.
 Take a spin on a distracted driving simulator.
 Experience neurocognitive impairment.
 Discover how memories are made.
 Separate fee and registration required.
 Thursday session is sold out; ask about the Wednesday morning session.

 Assembly offers hands-on clinical procedural courses presented by expert faculty.
 At least 50 percent of course time is devoted to practicing skills.
 Separate fee and registration required.

 AAFP members are invited to participate in Translation to Practice® (t2p™) as a supplement to your Assembly CME experience.
 You will earn 2 AAFP Prescribed CME credits for implementation of a new process or practice resulting from your participation in CME, and your reflection on the process in which you engaged.
 Only one t2p activity may be completed, for a maximum credit award of two credits.